fabriziomiano/tex-cv/README.md

 ## Getting started

 You must have latex installed and in particular you need LuaLaTeX.
-There are loads of tutorials on where and how you can get LaTeX for your OS, e.g.
+There are loads of tutorials on where and how you can get LaTeX for your OS.

-on Ubuntu 16.04
+I have written a script that, if you're on Ubuntu, will install everything that's needed to compile it.
+Just type in a command line (within the repo dir)

 ```
-sudo apt-get install texlive-full
+source install-dependencies.sh
 ```
 will do.
 If you're on macOS:
 * go to http://www.tug.org/mactex/ or simply google "mactex" if this link no longer works